High School Faculty

 I am also the new artistic director of the dance company CDT and it’s affiliated dance school - The CDT School.

-Visual Arts: Michaela Marusak
+Visual Arts: Laura Berry

 Strategies of Success

-Dr. Sade Bully
+Dr. Sade Bully-Bell

 The diversity of the school as well as the culture of inclusion and the attitude that ANYTHING is possible is what drew me to AISK.
 I joined the school in August 2021 as the dance teacher and have been given the privilege of using my training and professional experience to teach high school students SOS.
 Since being here I have met a faculty of teachers who truly care about students and their learning, and teachers who simply embody and exude positivity, even in a difficult time.